Teacher of Graphics: Mr Follett

 Students will use more advanced design skills using computer aided design (CAD) programs to develop creative and innovative solutions and develop greater understanding through testing and evaluating outcomes and reviewing the impact of their designs on society and the environment.

-In year 9 students will have selected GCSE Design & Technology.
-In this academic year students will focus on developing more advanced technological skills and knowledge by designing and manufacturing a range of innovative products using more complex materials and processes.
+In year 9 students will follow one module of Graphics.
+In this academic year students will focus on developing more advanced technological skills and knowledge by designing and manufacturing a range of innovative products using more complex materials and processes, including the use of computer aided design.

-Students will develop and enhance manufacturing skills and understanding, including the use of computer-aided manufacture.
+Students will develop and enhance manufacturing skills and understanding, including the use of computer-aided manufacture, such as 3D printers, laser cutters & CNC vinyl cutters.
 There is a much greater emphasis on developing theoretical knowledge of design, materials, processes and the application of Science and Maths when designing and manufacturing products.

 Students will then test and evaluate their manufactured design and review their findings.
 Upon completion of their projects, students will then refocus on developing and enhancing theoretical knowledge in preparation for the external examination, which accounts for 50% of the GCSE.